 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here and discuss here.

 PB&J Otter (1998-2000) is an American animated series created by Jim Jinkins of Doug fame.
 The show centralizes on its three otter siblings, Peanut, Butter and Jelly, who live with their parents on Lake Hoohaw, where everyone lives on a houseboat.
 Each show presents a problem which the otters solve after doing the "Noodle Dance".
 The show lasted for three seasons on Playhouse Disney.
-Repeat broadcasts in the United States on Disney Junior began on Tuesday, September 4, 2012.
+Reruns were aired on the Disney Junior channel in the U.S. from 2012-2014.

 Acrophobic Bird: Flick can fly, he's just afraid of heights.
 He eventually gets over this in order to grant the wish of a new friend during the Hoohaw Hoo.